assemble/assemble/docs/content/build-cycle.md

 **In detail**

-_(These probably aren't in the 100% correct order!
-I just wanted to write it down so I wouldn't forget to do this.
-Feel free to do a pr with corrections :)_
+Create the context:

+- merge context (not a middleware stage)

+Start the render cycle:

 - pre-render
+- pre-compile (if `.compile` is called directly, this will happen before pre-render)

+Apply the layout stack:

-- pre-compile
+- pre-layout
-- apply layout
+- on-layout
-- merge partials
+- post-layout

+Merge helpers and partials onto the context:

-- merge helpers
+- merge helpers (not a middleware stage)
-- merge context
+- on-merge (partials)

+Finish compiling:

-- compile
+- compile (`.compile` method is called)
 - post-compile

+Finish rendering:

-- render
+- render (`.render` method is called)
 - post-render

 **Related API methods**